 On this day in 2012 in London, Oscar Pistorius of South Africa becomes the first amputee to compete at the Olympics by running in an opening heat of the men’s 400-meter.
 Pistorius finished second out of five runners and advanced to the semifinals, where he finished eighth out of eight runners.
-Nicknamed “Blade Runner” because of the J-shaped carbon fiber blades he wears to run, Pistorius inspired people around the world.
 His image would drastically change early the next year when the star athlete was arrested for the murder of his girlfriend.
 He was found guilty in 2014.

 Pistorius was born on November 22, 1986, without the fibula (a bone between the calf and ankle) in either of his legs.
 When he was 11 months old, the Johannesburg native’s legs were amputated below the knees.
 (Doctors had advised his parents it would be easier to have the procedure done before Pistorius learned to walk.)
 Growing up, he used prosthetic legs and participated in numerous sports.
 After injuring his knee playing rugby in high school, he started running track as a form of rehabilitation.